sada-kubsad/WhatTheHack/041-VirtualWAN/Coach/02-vpn.md

     --associated-route-table $hub2_default_rt_id --propagated-route-tables $hub2_default_rt_id  --labels default --internet-security true
 ```

-## 3. Configure CSRs of Brnach 1 and 2
+## 3. Configure CSRs of Branch 1 and 2

 Configuring the CSRs will add the required IPsec and BGP configurations